pivotal/docs-tap/convention-service/creating-conventions.md

 the conventions are organized/grouped and deployed is up to the author and the needs of their organization.

-Convention servers deployed to the cluster won't take action unless triggered to do so by the second component of the Convention Service, the [convention controller](#conventioncontroller).
+Convention servers deployed to the cluster will not take action unless triggered to do so by the second component of the Convention Service, the [convention controller](#conventioncontroller).

 ### <a id='conventioncontroller'></a>Convention controller